Bills would carve exemptions for teen ‘sexting’ in Maryland

 “As a philosophical matter, I work hard to make sure that issues of discipline are between their children, their family — and maybe their school — [and] are not over criminalized in a way that penalizes children and creates a school-to-prison pipeline,” Waldstreicher said.

 “I think the legislature often struggles with line drawing but it is something we do.
-We have two-thirds of the legislative session left and I think all of us will be wrestling with these difficult issues for the next 60 years," he said.
+We have two thirds of the legislative session left and I think all of us will be wrestling with these difficult issues for the next 60 days.”